mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 ```

 Here is an example of a class component
-that uses takes props and uses state:
+that takes props and uses state:

 ```ts
 import React, {Component} from 'react';